hackclub/winter/innovativecreations.md

 ## Summary

 My aim is to build an AI assistant (like Google home, Alexa) along with hardware to control my appliances such as light, ac, etc, with raspberry pi, esp32, relays, etc. The next step is to build an AI assistant.

+-The AI should understand my voice commands and respond accordingly.
+-The AI will have a UI(animation, floating data, progress tracking, etc).
+-It will control my appliances.
+-It will also act like a local server for storing data.

 For a reference: https://www.youtube.com/watch?v=Z5rdSA0lvNo